When to expect a refund

 At some point, most secured credit card accounts in good standing are converted into unsecured cards.
-But the specifics of when and how that change occurs varies quite a bit.
+But the specifics of when and how that change occurs vary quite a bit.

 "It really depends on the credit product and the lending institution," says McGrigg.
 "There are some secured credit cards that actually convert to an unsecured account after a period of time, typically one year, if you have handled your account responsibly."